Synchronization and Cache Control

 However, for semaphores sharing a payload across processes, satisfying the

-external synchronization requirements of VkSemaphore
+external synchronization requirements of VkSemaphore parameters as if

 all semaphores in the set were the same object is sometimes infeasible.